-- establish and maintain an up to date and accurate record of inventory as part of an asset management system. - maintain an asset management system to record and control all maintenance activities. - evaluate replacement policies to limit lamp failures to an acceptable level. - operate a system for the reporting of faults by the public. - identify recurring problems or common faults with a view to eliminating them. - monitor response times for repairs and maintenance tasks. - require contractors to carry out Electrical Safety tests according to a fixed timetable establishing 6 years as the maximum interim period. - arrange for contractors to perform structural inspections and testing, checking for the deterioration of the column.
-When removed, columns should be inspected by our contractor to determine their condition and how this might be used to determine the life of similar columns still in use.
+- establish and maintain an up to date and accurate record of inventory as part of an asset management system. - maintain an asset management system to record and control all maintenance activities. - evaluate replacement policies to limit lamp failures to an acceptable level. - operate a system for the reporting of faults by the public. - identify recurring problems or common faults with a view to eliminating them. - monitor response times for repairs and maintenance tasks.

-- Recognise the need to keep up to date with the regulations which operate in the industry and must continually form the heart of our lighting policy. - Require residents with lamps outside their property to ensure the illumination is not diminished by tree branches or other foliage on their property or bushes allowed to grow around the service panel at the base of lamp posts.
+- Arrange for contractors to carry out Electrical Safety tests according to a fixed timetable establishing 6 years as the maximum interim period. - arrange for contractors to perform structural inspections and testing, checking for the deterioration of the column.
+When removed, columns should be inspected by our contractor to determine their condition and how this might be used to determine the life of similar columns still in use. - Recognise the need to keep up to date with the regulations which operate in the industry and must continually form the heart of our lighting policy. - Require residents with lamps outside their property to ensure the illumination is not diminished by tree branches or other foliage on their property or bushes allowed to grow around the service panel at the base of lamp posts.

 7.2.
-Repair/replace plus roll out of efficient LED
+Repair/replace plus efficient LED

 Faulty lights are repaired unless we are advised by our contractor that repair is uneconomic.
 The Council supports the need to reduce light pollution and energy costs, and where the opportunity arises, may elect not to replace a lamp post.
 New columns erected should be of a high standard and a popular choice appropriate to the area.
 It is our intention to capitalise on new LED technology which offers improved levels of illumination at far lower energy costs and negligible maintenance costs over the life of the lantern.
-Therefore, all new lanterns & columns, will reflect this policy.
+The program to replace our existing inventory with LED lanterns was completed in 2022.
+Any new lanterns & columns, will reflect this policy.
 The council currently utilises a 19W LED lantern, unless the specific location requires a brighter illumination.